 LAKE2.0 model uses $k - \varepsilon$ model (Canuto et al., 2001) to compute turbulent viscosity, temperature conductivity and diffusivity.
-It takes both shear and buoyancy production of turbulent kinetic energy into account; an equation for dissipation rate is a highly parametrized one with several constants calibrated in idealized flows.
+It takes into account both shear and buoyancy production of turbulent kinetic energy; an equation for dissipation rate is a highly parametrized one with several constants calibrated in idealized flows.

 Biochemical oxygen demand (BOD) is caused by degradation of dissolved organic carbon (DOC) and dead particulate organic carbon (POCD).
 The dynamics of the latter two, together with living particulate organic carbon (POCL) is represented by the model from Hanson et al. (2004) adapted to the 1D framework.
-Photosynthesis is given by Haldane kinetics where chlorophyll-a concentration in mixed layer is computed from photosynthetic radiation extinction coefficient (Stefan and Fang, 1994) and assumed zero below.
+Photosynthesis is given by Haldane kinetics where chlorophyll-a concentration is assumed to be constant in the mixed layer, assumed zero below and computed from photosynthetic radiation extinction coefficient (Stefan and Fang, 1994), an external model parameter.
 The model does not take into account the nutrients concentrations explicitly.
-The fluxes of dissolved gases to the atmosphere are calculated using Henry's law and surface-renewal model (Stepanenko et al., 2016), involving subsurface turbulent kinetic energy dissipation rate below the mixed layer of the euphotic zone, provided by the $k-\epsilon$ closure.
+The fluxes of dissolved gases to the atmosphere are calculated using Henry's law and surface-renewal model (Stepanenko et al., 2016), involving subsurface turbulent kinetic energy dissipation rate, provided by the $k - \epsilon$ closure.

-To calculate the dissolved carbon dioxide concentration in water, the same type of prognostic equation is used as for other gases.
+To calculate the dissolved carbon dioxide concentration in a water same type of prognostic equation is used as that for other gases.
 In LAKE2.0, sedimentary oxygen demand and BOD, respiration, and CH4 oxidation act as CO2 producers, while photosynthesis is the only sink of carbon dioxide in the water column.
-More detailed equations and comments on the biogeochemical processes in the model are given in the Supplemental materials.